chriswzou/chriswzou/README.md

 - **Founding UC Berkeley's healthcare startup accelerator** with friends at [Phoenix Consulting Group](https://phoenix.berkeley.edu).

 ### 🌱  What else I'm doing ...
-- Reading _Eat a Peach_ by David Chang.
+- Reading _The Art of Doing Science and Engineering_ and _The Midnight Library_
 - Learning guitar (very slowly).

 ### 💬  Let's connect!